 Central College is a good decision for individuals interested in a Romance Languages major.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Pella, Iowa.

-Around 78.0% of first-year students come back to this school for their second year of school.
-Central College's default rate of 3.0% is significantly below the average of 7.0%.
+Central College's default rate of 3.6% is significantly below the average of 7.0%.
+With 77.0% of the teachers working full time, students will get a good amount of face time with professors.
 Get an idea of what being on campus at Central is like by viewing some campus videos.

 Centre College is among your top options if you're planning on studying Romance Languages.
 Students who like a more relaxed life will enjoy the school's position in the tiny town of Danville, Kentucky.